Young’s 38 points lead Hawks past depleted Clippers, 108-99

 De’Andre Hunter had 22 points for Atlanta.
 Clint Capela collected 13 points and 19 rebounds.

-Kevin Huerter gave the Hawks a fourth-quarter push by scoring each of his 13 points in the final quarter.
-Huerter sank consecutive 3-pointers after Los Angeles pulled even at 79-all, giving Atlanta the lead for good.

 Three free throws by Young gave the Hawks a 95-85 lead.
-Jackson’s three-point play trimmed the advantage to 101-96, but Huerter answered with his third 3-pointer of the period.
+Jackson’s three-point play trimmed the advantage to 101-96, but Kevin Huerter answered with his third 3-pointer of the fourth period.

+Ibaka had 13 first-half points to help the Clippers to a 48-43 lead at the break.
+Young’s 14 points in the third quarter sparked the Hawks’ second-half surge.

+“I think we just upped our intensity and just played a little bit harder,” Young said.
+“For us, coming into the game we weren’t necessarily locked in from the beginning. … We just need to do a better job of attacking the first half the same way we do the second.”

 Teams are not allowed to reveal if players in the health and safety protocol have tested positive for COVID-19.
 Contact tracing and inconclusive test results also could place players in the protocol.

-Clippers coach Tyronn Lue said before the game Leonard and George “are feeling well.”
+Coach Tyronn Lue said before the game Leonard and George “are feeling well.”

 Leonard is averaging 25.9 points and George is right behind at 23.9, leaving a significant scoring void.